csharptitan/stevenfdaniel/README.md

 ## Hi there 👋, I am Steven F. Daniel.
 Author.
 Programmer.
-Trainer.
-Speaker.
+Trainer and Speaker.

 - 📖 You can get my books from [Amazon](https://www.amazon.com/Steven-F.-Daniel/e/B01NAV345T/) or my publisher [Packt](https://subscription.packtpub.com/search?query=steven+f.+daniel) or any good book store.
-- 💬 Ask me about any issues that you might be having with the code in my books.
+- 💬 Feel free to ask me about any issues that you might be having with the code in my books.

 # What you should know about me

 - I live in Melbourne, Australia.
 - I'm experienced in the practical use of Microsoft developer tools and technologies.
-- I'm dedicated to enthusiastic and dynamic training as a means of nurturing a lifelong love of programming.
 - I design, write, and deliver a variety of programming courses.
-- I'm adaptable and deal well with ambiguity in organizations of varying sizes and cultures.
+- I'm adaptable and work well with organizations of varying sizes and cultures.
 - I hold a Master's Degree in Computer Science.

 I have written a variety of guided learning books about Swift, Android, C# and .NET: